aspose-words/Aspose.Words-Documentation/java/developer-guide/programming-with-documents/document-builder-overview/use-documentbuilder-to-insert-document-elements/_index.md

 ## Inserting a Form Field

-Form fields are a particular case of Word fields that allows "interaction" with the user.
-Form fields in Microsoft Word include textbox, Combobox and checkbox.DocumentBuilder provides special methods to insert each type of form field into the document: [DocumentBuilder.insertTextInput](https://apireference.aspose.com/words/java/com.aspose.words/documentbuilder/methods/insertTextInput\(java.lang.String,int,java.lang.String,java.lang.String,int\)/) , [DocumentBuilder.insertCheckBox](https://apireference.aspose.com/words/java/com.aspose.words/documentbuilder/methods/insertCheckBox\(java.lang.String,boolean,boolean,int\)/), and {{DocumentBuilder.insertComboBox}} (https://apireference.aspose.com/words/java/com.aspose.words/documentbuilder/methods/insertComboBox(java.lang.String,java.lang.String\[\],int)/).
+Form fields are a particular case of Word fields that enables "interaction" with the user.
+Form fields in Microsoft Word include textbox, Combobox and checkbox.DocumentBuilder provides special methods to insert each type of form field into the document: [DocumentBuilder.insertTextInput](https://apireference.aspose.com/words/java/com.aspose.words/documentbuilder/methods/insertTextInput\(java.lang.String,int,java.lang.String,java.lang.String,int\)/) , [DocumentBuilder.insertCheckBox](https://apireference.aspose.com/words/java/com.aspose.words/documentbuilder/methods/insertCheckBox\(java.lang.String,boolean,boolean,int\)/), and DocumentBuilder.insertComboBox (https://apireference.aspose.com/words/java/com.aspose.words/documentbuilder/methods/insertComboBox(java.lang.String,java.lang.String\[\],int)/).
 Note that if you specify a name for the form field, then a bookmark is automatically created with the same name.

 ### Inserting a Text Input